US Embassy Praises Law Enforcement for Saving Kidnapped Pastor, SA Jokes: “Cut Us Some Slack Now”

 South Africans hoping to win America’s favour

-Social media users weighed in on the embassy’s statement, with many saying they hoped it proved to USA that the country wasn’t as bad as Donald Trump suggested.
+Social media users weighed in on the embassy’s statement, with many saying they hoped it proved to the USA that the country wasn’t as bad as Donald Trump suggested.
 Others questioned if the kidnapping wasn’t staged just to impress the US.

 @DavidWTedder said: